arunbaby0/arunbaby.com/_ml_system_design/0055-automl-systems.md

 In the **N-Queens** problem, we use the "isSafe" check to prune board cells.
 In AutoML, we use the **Lower Confidence Bound (LCB)**.
 If the best possible performance a configuration could achieve (given its uncertainty) is lower than our current best, we prune the branch without ever training the model.

 ### 9.2 Resource Orchestration (Agent Link)
-Orchestrating an AutoML run across 500 GPUs is an **Agent Orchestration** problem (our AI Agents topic).
+Orchestrating an AutoML run across 500 GPUs is an **Agent Orchestration** problem (the AI Agents topic).
 You have "Search Agents" (Optimizer), "Training Agents" (Workers), and "Cleanup Agents."
 They must coordinate to ensure no GPU remains idle, satisfying the "Budget Constraint" and "Time Constraint."

 ---

 ## 10. Interview Strategy for AutoML System Design

-1. **Ask about the Budget**: "Do we have \$500 or \$500,000?"
+1. **Ask about the Budget**: "Do we have 500 USD or 500,000 USD?"
 This determines if you use Random Search or a massive NAS Supernet.
 2. **Metric Selection**: Propose a "Validation Strategy" (e.g., Stratified K-Fold) to ensure the AutoML doesn't overfit.
 3. **The "Human in the Loop"**: Mention how you provide a "Dashboard" (like Weights & Biases or Tensorboard) for engineers to intervene.
 4. **Data Drifting**: Ask how the system handles "Model Decay."
 Does the AutoML search re-trigger if live metrics drop?